Metaswitch/clearwater-readthedocs/docs/index.md

 ## Latest Release

-The latest stable release of Clearwater is "[X Stands for Unknown](https://www.goodreads.com/book/show/3100756-x-stands-for-unknown)".
+The latest stable release of Clearwater is "[The Year of the Flood](https://www.goodreads.com/book/show/6080337-the-year-of-the-flood)".

 ## Architecture